-Unless the sentence is specified by statute and unalterable, judges who are facing a sentence range have some discretion in their choice of a particular sentence.
-For example, a level or group might give a range of say, two to four years, and provide that the default sentence for that range will be the middle sentence (three years in the above example).
-The federal system operates this way.
-When a judge wants to deviate from the default sentence, the law requires a justification for that deviation.
-Giving a lower sentence requires that the judge articulate "mitigating" circumstances; and giving the higher sentence involves a finding of "aggravating" factors.
-This article explains aggravating factors.
+Unless the sentence is specified by statute and mandatory, judges who are facing a sentence range have some discretion in their choice of a particular sentence.
+For example, a level or group might give a range of say two to four years and provide that the default sentence for that range will be the middle sentence (three years in the above example).
+When a judge wants to deviate from the default sentence, the law often requires a justification for that deviation.
+Giving a lower sentence requires that the judge articulate "mitigating" circumstances, whereas giving the higher sentence involves a finding of "aggravating" factors.

 Most states and the federal government list aggravating factors in statutes, rules of court, and sentencing guidelines.
 But the aggravating factors listed generally aren't exclusive—judges can consider all information that reasonably relates to the defendant and the crime.

 Two categories of enhancements exist: conduct enhancements, which pertain to how a crime was committed; and status enhancements, which generally address the defendant's prior criminal history or factors such as gang affiliation.

 Prior convictions.
 The defendant's criminal record contains several prior convictions or convictions that are of increasing seriousness.

 Vulnerable victim.
 The victim was particularly vulnerable or the defendant took advantage of a position of trust to commit the crime.